-Vertical spreads are option spreads that have the same expiration date, but have different strike prices between the long and short options.
+Vertical spreads are option spreads that have the same expiration date, but different strike prices between the long and short options.

 Vertical spread = different strike prices, same expiration date

-Lastly, diagonal spreads are those that are constructed with options that are different in both strike prices and expiration dates.
+Lastly, diagonal spreads are those that are constructed with options that are different in both strike prices and also expiration dates.

 What happens if the number of long options don’t match the number of short options in a spread?
 Well, you’ll end up with an uneven spread.
-When there are more short options then long options, the spread is called a ratio spread and when there are more long options than short options, the spread is called a back spread.
+When there are more short options then long options, the spread is called a ratio spread and when there are more long options than short options, the spread is instead called a back spread.

 Ratio spread = # short options > # long options